 Developer D.R.
 Horton wants to build about 170 homes on 49 acres of farmland across from the Raymond Road boardwalk in Celery Fields, a popular birdwatching spot.
 The Sarasota County Planning Commission will consider the plan on Thursday.

 The 5 p.m. meeting in Venice at the R.L.
-Anderson Administration Center will not be live streamed, according to county officials who say that’s because of damage to the county administration center in downtown Sarasota.
+Anderson Administration Center will be live streamed.
+County officials initially said it could not be, due to damage to the county administration center in downtown Sarasota, but they have since restored the capability to broadcast live.

 “We are obviously opposed to the development,” said Sara Reisinger, president of the Sarasota Audubon Society.
 “It's only across a two-lane, small road from our premier birding boardwalk.”